syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 ### ZoomIn method in zoomPanBehavior

-The [`zoomIn`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ZoomPanBehavior/zoomIn.html) method is used to increases the magnification of the plot area.
+The [`zoomIn`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ZoomPanBehavior/zoomIn.html) method is used to increase the magnification of the plot area.

 {% highlight dart %}